Maryland teacher arrested after fighting with student, police say

 Video footage obtained by CNN affiliate WJLA appears to show the student bump into the teacher before the teacher repeatedly hits the student and kicks her.
 Other students get involved and pull the two apart.

-"I am extremely disappointed by the horrific actions that took place in our classroom today," CEO of Prince George's Schools Monica Goldson said.
+"I am extremely disappointed by the horrific actions that took place in our classroom today," said Monica Goldson, CEO of Prince George's County Public Schools.

 "It's important to know that we have set high expectations and standards for our staff and students," Goldson said, "and what you saw on that video does not represent the hard work that over 10,000 teachers do every single day."